 - Professional indemnity insurance

-- Public liability insurance and
+- Public liability insurance

-- Employers' liability insurance.
+- Employers' liability insurance

 What is Professional Indemnity Insurance for freelancers?